MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/synchronous-oid-request-interface-in-ndis-6-80.md

 ## Implementing Synchronous OID requests

-For more info about implementing the Synchronous OID Request Interface in drivers, see the following topics:
+For more info about implementing the Synchronous OID request interface in drivers, see the following topics:

 - [Miniport Adapter OID Requests](miniport-adapter-oid-requests.md)
 - [Protocol Driver OID Requests](protocol-driver-oid-requests.md)

-For Synchronous OID Request Interface API reference, see [NDIS 6.80 Synchronous OID Request Interface](TBD).
+For Synchronous OID request interface API reference, see [NDIS 6.80 Synchronous OID request interface](TBD).

 [Send comments about this topic to Microsoft](mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback%20%5Bp_mb\p_mb%5D:%20Planning%20your%20APN%20database%20submission%20%20RELEASE:%20%281/18/2017%29&body=%0A%0APRIVACY%20STATEMENT%0A%0AWe%20use%20your%20feedback%20to%20improve%20the%20documentation.%20We%20don't%20use%20your%20email%20address%20for%20any%20other%20purpose,%20and%20we'll%20remove%20your%20email%20address%20from%20our%20system%20after%20the%20issue%20that%20you're%20reporting%20is%20fixed.%20While%20we're%20working%20to%20fix%20this%20issue,%20we%20might%20send%20you%20an%20email%20message%20to%20ask%20for%20more%20info.%20Later,%20we%20might%20also%20send%20you%20an%20email%20message%20to%20let%20you%20know%20that%20we've%20addressed%20your%20feedback.%0A%0AFor%20more%20info%20about%20Microsoft's%20privacy%20policy,%20see%20http://privacy.microsoft.com/default.aspx.
 "Send comments about this topic to Microsoft")